ackinacki/ackinacki/network/README.md

 - If config contains `subscribe`: subscribe to each address from this list.
 - If config contains `proxies`: subscribe to each address from this list.
 - Otherwise scan gossip nodes:
+  - Skip missing signature and untrusted pubkey (not in bk sets).
-  - If the node has no proxies: subscribe to the node's `node_advertise_addr`.
+  - If the node has no proxies: subscribe to the `node_advertise_addr`.
   - If the node has proxies: subscribe to the first accessible proxy.

 ## Proxy subscriptions

 - If config contains `subscribe`: subscribes to each address from this list.
 - Otherwise scan gossip nodes:
+  - Skip missing signature and untrusted pubkey (not in bk sets).
-  - If the node has no proxies: subscribe to the node's `node_advertise_addr`.
+  - If the node has no proxies: subscribe to the `node_advertise_addr`.
-  - If the node's proxies contain this proxy: subscribe to the peer's `node_advertise_addr`.
+  - If the `proxies` contain this proxy: subscribe to the `node_advertise_addr`.
-  - If the node's proxies do not contain this proxy: subscribe to the first accessible address from this list.
+  - If the `proxies` does not contain this proxy: subscribe to the first accessible address from this list.

+## Tokio Tasks

+- gossip
+- pub-sub
+  - listener
+  - subscribe
+  - connection-supervisor: for each connection
+    - receiver: for outgoing connection
+    - sender: for incoming connection
+  - direct-sender
+    - dispatcher
+    - sender: for each outgoing connection